duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 update selenium-webdriver` or to install matched version.

 Minitest is included in ruby and also in rails.
-If your system tests shows error "Selenium::WebDriver::Error::WebDriverError: unable to connect to chromedriver 127.0.0.1:9515" than add gem `gem 'chromedriver-helper'` to your development and test group.
+If your system tests shows error `Selenium::WebDriver::Error::WebDriverError: unable to connect to chromedriver 127.0.0.1:9515` than add gem `gem 'chromedriver-helper'` to your development and test group.

 If you see `KeyError: key not found: 102` than upgrade chromedriver to 2.33 by